vuevert/Vert-Core/README.md

  - Build Vue apps in OOP, use Angular-like grammar.
  - Pure TypeScript Experience.
  - Decorator class as Service (@Injectable).
- - Inject a decorated class into Vue component or class (DI).
+ - Inject decorated class into Vue component class or normal class (DI).
  - Easy to do IOC stuff.
  - Built-in service ([@vert/services](https://github.com/LancerComet/Vert-Services)).
- - Available in Nuxt.js.
+ - Available for both [Vue-SSR](https://ssr.vuejs.org) and [Nuxt.js](https://github.com/nuxt/nuxt.js).

 ## Introduction

-Vert is a library which is designed for building application which is based on Vue in OOP.
-It provides some function and decorators to help you to build an oop application.
-Generally speaking, it is something like "Angular in Vue".
+Vert is a library which is designed for building applications that are based on Vue in OOP.
+It provides some function and decorators to help you to achieve that goal.
+In General, it turns Vue into Angular.

-If you feel bad about it, please just stop - it is not the time to use Vert for your project.
+If you don't feel that good about it, please just stop - we are not here.

 ## Quick start